 Our Reviews Team read online reviews from Better Business Bureau (BBB) and Trustpilot to understand what customers thought about Starkey’s hearing aids.

-On Trustpilot, Starkey has a 3.4 out of 5 star rating, with 317 reviews.
-More than 60% are four or five stars.
-On BBB, the brand has an A+ rating and only 1 out of 5 stars, but there are only four reviews to bolster the rating.
+On Trustpilot, Starkey has a 3.1 out of 5 star rating, with 342 reviews.
+Just under 60% are four or five stars.
+On BBB, the brand has an A+ rating and only 1 out of 5 stars, but there are only six reviews to bolster the rating.
+Reviews are as of July 2023.

 Positive reviews praise Starkey for its life-changing technology.
 Its hearing aids’ ability to enhance hearing in various environments is a common theme across multiple reviews.